History of Medicine: People and projects

 Hannah Chairs

-Through permanent endowment these eight professors teach the history of medicine in healthcare education.
+Through permanent endowment these eight professors teach the history of healthcare in education.
 Learn about their exceptional backgrounds and research interests.

 Dr. Darrel Manitowabi